Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Modification of substation controller}

-Primary and often secondary substations are equipped with local controllers, such as \glspl{PLC}, \glspl{RTU} and \glspl{IED}.
+Primary and some secondary substations are equipped with controllers, such as \glspl{PLC}, \glspl{RTU} and \glspl{IED}.
 State-sponsored actors could place infected rootkits onto one or multiple local controllers.
-By sending malicious control signals to circuit breakers and protection relays the attackers could damage grid facility and disconnect customers.
-To hide the attack from the central control room, normal operation values could be returned back.
+By sending malicious control signals to circuit breakers and protection relays attackers could damage grid facility and disconnect customers.
+To hide the attack, normal operation values could be returned to the central control room.
 In \cite{liu2011false}, it is demonstrated that attackers can create such false data that will not raise an alarm by existing algorithms for bad data detection.